alcionai/corso/website/docs/support/known-issues.md

 * Teams conversation replies are only backed up if the parent message is available at the time of backup.

-* Groups SharePoint files do not support Export.
+* Groups SharePoint files don't support Export.
 This limitation will be addressed in a follow-up release

-* Teams messages do not support Restore due to limited Graph API support for message creation.
+* Teams messages don't support Restore due to limited Graph API support for message creation.

 * Groups and Teams support is available in an early-access status, and may be subject to breaking changes.